-Towering umber-colored cliffs, winding hiking trails with bucket list-backdrops, and sublime views of desert mesas from stomach-churning heights – Zion National Park holds some of Utah’s most scenic natural wonders.
-But more than just eye candy, there’s a treasure trove of things to do in Zion National Park.
+Towering umber-colored cliffs, winding slot canyon trails with bucket list backdrops, and sublime views of desert mesas from stomach-churning heights – Zion National Park holds some of southwestern Utah’s most scenic natural wonders.

-The secret is in the diversity of its geological wonders – the Great Basin, Colorado Plateau, and the Mojave Desert all converge here.
-The combination creates a slew of unique geological formations, including mesas, peaks, canyons, and hoodoos, all serving as playgrounds for travelers just itching to scale the next height.
+The Great Basin, Colorado Plateau, and the Mojave Desert converge here.
+This combination creates a slew of unique geological formations, including mesas, peaks, canyons, and hoodoos, all serving as playgrounds for travelers just itching to scale the next height.

 Zion National Park wildlife is thriving, thanks to the park’s geographical diversity, which developed unique conditions that nurture all sorts of life.
 More than 80% of the park is pure wilderness; around 289 species of birds, 32 reptiles, and 75 mammals consider this national park their home.

 All of your favorite national park activities are here – hiking, horseback riding, climbing, and canyoneering (we’ll get more into these later) – but really, Zion has plenty more in store for adventurers looking to tread the road less traveled.
 Below, we’ll look at the best things to do when visiting Zion National Park, from do-not-miss to off-the-beaten-path.

 - Things to Do in Zion National Park

 - 1. Face Your Fears on Angel’s Landing

 - 3. Cruise the Zion Canyon Scenic Drive

 - 4. Spend Time Learning At Zion Human History Museum